Valmar-Holdings/code-style-guide/source/docs/laravel/exceptions.md

 ---
 title: Classes
 description:
 extends: _layouts.documentation
 section: content
+updatedAt: 2022-12-31
 ---
-- Catch errors and exceptions as soon as possible.
+- ✋ Catch errors and exceptions as soon as possible.
 Use type hinting and return types as one aspect toward achieving this.